How to Change Your Thrift Savings Plan Address: A Step-by-Step Guide

 Fax: 1-866-817-5023

 Don’t forget about your ability to transfer your TSP.
 If you have since left Federal or military service, you may wish to consolidate your financial accounts to make it easier to plan for retirement or otherwise manage your money.
-If this is something you wish to consider, the be sure to review your options for rolling over a TSP account.
-Some options include rolling it into a 401k or other employer sponsored retirement plan, opening an IRA, or rolling it into a current IRA.
+If you wish to consider this, be sure to review your options for rolling over a TSP account.
+Some options include rolling it into a 401(k) or another employer-sponsored retirement plan, opening an IRA, or rolling it into an existing IRA.